 Miss A Clarke

-Safeguarding Governor is Mrs G Barton
+Safeguarding Governor is: Mrs G Barton

-Headteacher is Mrs Williams
+Headteacher: Mrs Williams

 Blessed Trinity RC College Safeguarding Commitment